jimmyff/cellular_automata_web/README.md

 - `CanvasRenderer` : HTML Canvas renderer, this is the recommended renderer for web.
 - `StageXLRenderer` : WebGL renderer although in this context not quite as performant as Canvas.
 - `HtmlTableRenderer` : A HTML table using table cells & css (just for fun!)

+## Build config

+For best perfomance ensure that you set `--omit-implicit-checks` and `--trust-primitives` as dart2js arguments in your build config.
+See the [demo release config](https://github.com/jimmyff/cellular_automata_web/blob/master/demos/build.release.yaml) for an example of this.